Understanding MRR movements

 Adjust the Churn Recognition setting to recognize churn when the subscription ends in your billing system or at the end of the final service period.

-Customers can churn as a result of your Handling Past-due Subscriptions setting.
+Customers may show as churned in ChartMogul as a result of your Handling Past-due Subscriptions setting.
 When a subscription auto-churns, the status of the subscription changes in ChartMogul but not your billing system.

 Reactivation